JuliaPOMDP/DESPOT.jl/README.md

 ### Upper bound estimation ###

-The default type of upper bound provided is a non-stochastic estimate based on value iteration (see *src/upperBound/upperBoundNonStochastic.jl*).
+The default type of upper bound provided is a non-stochastic estimate based on value iteration, defined in [upperBoundNonStochastic.jl](src/upperBound/upperBoundNonStochastic.jl).
  To add a custom upper bound algorithm, define a custom type as a subtype of *DESPOTUpperBound*, e.g.:

 ```julia